01. Doctor Overview

-Dr. Gregory Masters is considered a lung cancer specialist in the field, serving patients at the Helen F. Graham Cancer Center after joining the Christiana Care Medical-Dental Staff in 2003.
-Dr. Masters also serves as an associate professor at the Thomas Jefferson University Medical School in Philadelpia.
+Dr. Gregory Masters is considered a lung cancer specialist in the field, serving patients at the Helen F. Graham Cancer Center & Research Institute after joining the Christiana Care Medical-Dental Staff in 2003.
+Dr. Masters also serves as an associate professor at the Thomas Jefferson University Medical School in Philadelphia.

 To share his knowledge with others, Dr. Masters travels around the United States to talk about lung cancer with various audiences.
 A noted lecturer and published author on the topic of lung cancer, Dr. Masters is a reviewer for several prominent scientific publications relative to the field of oncology, including Lung Cancer, The Lancet, Cancer, Journal of Thoracic Oncology, Clinical Lung Cancer, Journal of Clinical Oncology, American Journal of Clinical Oncology, and the British Journal of Cancer.